Nilajjana/rubics_cube_solver/README.md

 The resulting values are reused as admissible heuristics during IDA* search.

+### Coordinate Decoding Safety

+`Encoder::decodeLehmer8` and `Encoder::decodeLehmer4` (used to invert the corner-permutation and slice-permutation coordinates) now validate their input before decoding:

+* A null output pointer throws `std::invalid_argument`.
+* An index outside the valid range (`[0, 8!)` or `[0, 4!)`) throws `std::out_of_range`.
+* Internally, the shared `decodePermutation<N>` helper also defensively clamps each digit to the remaining candidate count, so a corrupted or truncated coordinate can never read past the end of its working array.

+This makes the coordinate layer fail loudly on malformed input instead of silently producing an undefined permutation.

 ### Table Files

 The generated tables are stored as raw binary files containing one `uint8_t` value per entry: